DNA STRUCTURE AND REPLICATION

 - Genes are heritable factors that control specific characteristics.

-- Sugar-phosphate backbone is hydrophilic
+- Sugar-phosphate backbone is hydrophilic.

 - Nitrogenous bases are very reactive, thus found on the inside of DNA.